Our SDCCD Student Employment System Job Connect, enables employers to post job opportunities for students for FREE.

 What is included?

-If you would like to receive a registration packet or if you have questions regarding the job fair, please contact the Career Center at email@example.com with your contact information.
+If you would like to receive a registration information or if you have questions regarding the job fair, please contact the Career Center at email@example.com with your contact information.

 The Career Center offers employers the opportunity for campus recruitment visits and interviews.

 Showcase your company’s employment positions through a campus recruitment visit.
 Recruitment visits optimize your organization's employment opportunities by positioning you in the highest traffic area on campus (the breezeway between the cafeteria and bookstore).